-STAFF: The proposal is generally compatible within the scale and site design of nearby existing development and with the form district's pattern of development as the development is similar in design with the development under construction in case 17DEVPLAN1062.
+STAFF: The proposal is compatible within the scale and site design of nearby existing development and with the form district's pattern of development as compliance with site and building design standards contained in the Land Development Code as adopted by the City of Jeffersontown have been demonstrated.

 f.
 Conformance of the development plan with the Comprehensive Plan and Land Development Code.
-Revised plan certain development plans shall be evaluated for conformance with the non- residential and mixed-use intent of the form districts and comprehensive plan.
+Revised plan certain development plans shall be evaluated for conformance with the non-residential and mixed-use intent of the form districts and comprehensive plan.